Helena-p/Penmic-podcasts/README.md

 ### Design

 The design is based on a design specification for the Frontend Mentor challenge.
 The objective is to be as accurate as possible in layout and design.

+#### _Mobile_

+On access button in mobile view the text was according to wireframe in font-weight 'normal' (400), but I changed it to fontweight bold (700) which seemed more in line with the visual display of the text.

 ### Content